-Editor's note: Since so many of our readers are also riding instructors or deal with the public, we thought this series from Michigan State University would be useful in helping you better communicate.
-We also will run their articles on kinesthetic and visual learners.
+Editor's note: Since so many of our readers are also riding instructors or deal with the public, we thought this article from Michigan State University would be useful in helping you better communicate.
+We also will run MSU articles on kinesthetic and visual learners.

 We retain 10 percent of what we see, 30-40 percent of what we see and hear, and 90 percent of what we see, hear and do.
 Adults and children all have a great capacity to learn new skills and enjoy learning in a variety of settings; however, we all have a preferred manner in which we are most comfortable learning.
 There are three primary styles of learning that I will highlight in this article series: auditory, visual and kinesthetic.
 If you are teaching a co-worker a new skill, your children at home, running a 4-H meeting, training fellow volunteers or teaching your neighbor to knit, it will be beneficial to understand a little about each of these learning styles.